 - Advocates work with the professionals and alongside the CASA staff.

-- Advocates are appointed to conduct independent investigation and to monitor the child's safety and well-being.
+- Advocates are appointed to gather information and to monitor the child's safety and well-being.

 - Advocates must have facts to support their recommendations.